-Effective Customer Information Management begins with sound document and content management practices.
-A document management strategy is the critical first step to effectively managing customer documents and ultimately, improving customer satisfaction and increasing customer value.
+Effective Customer Information Management begins with sound document management practices.
+A document management strategy is the critical first step to effectively managing customer data and ultimately, improving the customer experience.

-- The sheer volume – and variety -- of information available about customers is increasing by the day.
-Information is growing by a factor of 10 every two years.
-If you don’t start to build a strategy to manage this growth now, when will you?
+- The sheer volume and variety of customer information are constantly increasing.
+According to a forecast issued by analyst firm IDC, the amount of data created between 2020 and 2024 will outpace the amount created over the past 30 years.
+If you don’t start to build a strategy to manage this growth now, when will you do it?